Why Avoiding Website Legal Mistakes Is Important

 Your website visitors quickly look for signs to see if you’re legit or a fraud.
-When you consider how many get-rich-quick con artists operate websites, who can blame them for being skeptical?
+When you consider how many get-rich-quick con artists operate online, who can blame them for being skeptical?

-Here are three of the most common legal mistakes that can make your website look like a scam even if you’re an honest business owner.
+Here are three of the most common website legal errors that make your business look like a scam even if you’re an honest entrepreneur.

 2. No support contact information.